- Batteries dead or low (6 AA pack)

 - Manual handle works fine

-- Sensor stopped gradually
+- Sensor response faded gradually over time

-- Inconsistent activation
+- Inconsistent or delayed activation

 Recognize these?
 Here's what usually causes it.